 Teaching and Learning Science in the Secondary School

 This course will be integrated with a field experience.
 In the context of a real classroom, teacher candidates will learn how to plan for and assess student learning in science.
 With a focus on content knowledge, teacher candidates will plan a variety of meaningful learning experiences, assess student learning, and monitor and modify instruction to best support the individual learners in the classroom.
 The teacher candidate will design, enact, and assess activities that advance student understanding to more complex levels.
 Teacher candidates will gain experience in monitoring the obstacles and barriers that some students or groups of students face in school and learn how to design learning experiences to support all learners.
 Prerequisite: GEO 200; EDS 351.
+(Cross-listed with BIO/CHM/PHY; may only earn credit in one department.)
 Offered Fall, Spring.

 CHM 487 Cr.1